 There have recently been several cases where street and graffiti artists have brought copyright infringement claims precisely because they didn’t want to be linked to corporate and consumerist messages.
 This is the case of US artists Dash Snow, Ahol, Revok and Rime, among others.
 But can Banksy be accused of selling-out because of his recent IP enforcement strategy?

 As copyright regimes are neutral to the messages conveyed by the works, this accusation is weak.
 Banksy could earn much more money by regularly licensing his copyright and trademarks to commercial entities.
 He instead chooses to license his art royalty-free to charity organizations.
 One of these is the London-based Loves Welcome, a creative social enterprise aiding refugee women.
 Also, Banksy often donates proceeds from sales of his canvases to non-profit organizations.
 This happened in 2021 when the COVID-themed painting Game Changer, depicting a young boy playing with a superhero nurse doll, was sold for £16 million.
 Proceeds from the sale were used to support the Southampton Hospitals Charity among others.

 Banksy’s relationship with intellectual property and copyright in particular has certainly been tumultuous.
 But denying him the ability to enforce legal rights over his art would be wrong.
 Even controversial figures like Banksy should be able to take advantage of the tools the law offers to protect their artistic vision.

 Enrico Bonadio is a Reader in Intellectual Property Law at City, University of London.
-Alina Trapova is an Assistant Professor in Law and Autonomous Systems at the University of Nottingham.
 (This article was initially published by The Conversation.)